<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=479081&amp;fmt=gif">

 Essentially, your targeting strategy involves evaluating each segment’s attractiveness and, from there, choosing which segment to enter and how to target it.
 And a brand’s choice tends to be based on which segment they think will bring the business the most value.
 Establishing your potential customer base and choosing how broadly or narrowly you wish to market to these prospective consumers is key to your brand’s success and longevity.

-There are 4 primary targeting strategies used by businesses, and that’s what we’re going to delve into now.
+There are four primary targeting strategies used by businesses, and that’s what we’re going to delve into now.

-To give a you a visual reference, the 4 targeting strategies look something like this…
+To give you a visual reference, the four targeting strategies look something like this…

 Market targeting graphic